- Global Komaba

 Global Studies Program Committee

-Globalization Office, 21KOMCEE West B1F
+within the Globalization Office, 21KOMCEE West B1F

 The University of Tokyo, KomabaⅠCampus